hakuhodo-technologies/scope-rl/docs/documentation/index.rst

 Overview
 ~~~~~~~~~~
-*OFRL* is an open-source Python library for offline Reinforcement Learning (RL) and Off-Policy Evaluation and Selection (OPE/OPS).
+*SCOPE-RL* is an open-source Python library for offline Reinforcement Learning (RL) and Off-Policy Evaluation and Selection (OPE/OPS).
 This library aims to facilitate an easy, flexible and reliable experiment in offline RL research, as well as to provide a streamlined implementation for practitioners.
-OFRL includes a series of modules to implement synthetic dataset generation and dataset preprocessing and methods for conducting and evaluating OPE/OPS.
+SCOPE-RL includes a series of modules to implement synthetic dataset generation and dataset preprocessing and methods for conducting and evaluating OPE/OPS.

-OFRL is applicable to any RL environment with `OpenAI Gym <https://gym.openai.com>`_ or `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_-like interface.
+SCOPE-RL is applicable to any RL environment with `OpenAI Gym <https://gym.openai.com>`_ or `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_-like interface.
 The library is also compatible with `d3rlpy <https://github.com/takuseno/d3rlpy>`_, which provides the algorithm implementation of both online and offline RL methods.

 Our software facilitates implementation, evaluation and algorithm comparison related to the following research topics: